RasoulMirzaeiShiri/YinYang-SWE-MacCormack42-1st-Stabilization_Strategy/README.md

 # Shallow Water Model on a Yin–Yang Grid (McCormack Scheme)
+# This repository contains the source code accompanying a manuscript currently under peer review.
 ## Overview

 This repository contains a Fortran 90 implementation of a numerical model for solving the shallow water equations on a Yin–Yang grid.
 The model employs a fourth-order compact McCormack scheme combined with a stability enhancement strategy based on overlapping subdomains and inter-subdomain prognostic data transfer.